 Michaels' works have been performed in North America, Central America, South America, Europe, and Africa by such performers as Hocket Piano Duo, ensemble cross.art, Nikola Lutz, Landman/Stadler Duo, Geoffrey Deibel, Bugallo-Williams Piano Duo, Céline Papion, Invading Pleasures, Stephen Mattingly, Thürmchen Ensemble, Neue Vocalsolisten, Rohan de Saram, and Ensemble SurPlus.
 As a guest composer, he has been invited to conservatories in Europe and the United States.
 His music has been broadcast on Deutschland Rundfunk (German Broadcasting), SWR2 (Southwest Broadcasting), WDR3 (West German Broadcasting), and Freies Radio Stuttgart, and performed at such notable venues as the MATA Festival, Acht Brücken, Curitiba Biennial, Gaudeamus, and ISCM Miami.

-Michaels is also active in bringing music from other composers and performers to the stage.
+Michaels is also active in bringing music to the stage.
 He works on the board of the Stuttgarter Kollektiv für aktuelle Musik (Stuttgart Collective for Current Music), a promoter of experimental music in Southern Germany which he helped to found in January 2015.
 He has also collaborated closely on several projects with ensemble cross.art since 2010.

 In April 2017, he, together with Jennie Gottschalk, launched the project workinginmusic.info, which examines how artists balance life and work and what tools are necessary to sustain a career in music.